Accessibility Tools

 Introduction

-The Occupational Health Division is responsible for enforcing the provisions of legislation relating to Occupational Health in Malaysia.
-This division also plays a role in promoting health and health protection in every workplace.
+The Occupational Health Division is responsible for the enforcement of occupational health-related legal requirements in Malaysia.
+The Division also strives to promote occupational health practices and health protection in all places of work.

-• Monitor notifications of occupational diseases and occupational poisoning and assist in the investigation of such cases at the state level.
+Monitoring notification of occupational diseases and occupational poisoning cases and assisting in the investigation of these cases in the respective states.

-• Analyze occupational disease and occupational poisoning data reported to the Department, coordinate related data from other agencies involved, and subsequently provide national occupational disease and occupational poisoning statistics.
+Analysing reported occupational diseases and poisoning cases data, streamlining them with the data from other relevant agencies and subsequently preparing the national occupational diseases and poisoning statistics.

-• Provide input on occupational health issues to other government agencies, departments or ministries.
+Providing input on occupational health related issues to other government agencies, departments or ministries.

-• Promote and monitor the implementation of the Code of Practice on the Prevention and Management of HIV/AIDS in the Workplace, as well as the Code of Practice on the Prevention and Eradication of Drug, Alcohol and Substance Abuse in the Workplace.
+Promoting the adoption and monitoring the implementation of the Code of Practice on Prevention of HIV / AIDS at the Workplace, and the Code of Practice on Prevention and Elimination of Drugs, Alcohol and Substance Abuse in The Workplace.

-• Planning and conducting seminars, workshops, and courses to promote occupational health awareness.
+Planning and organizing seminars, workshops and courses to promote occupational health knowledge and awareness.

-• Conducting occupational disease investigations for compensation ex-gratia government employees when there is an application from the Malaysian Ministry of Finance.
+Investigating occupational disease cases for ex-gratia compensation of government employees on request basis from the Ministry of Finance. ex-gratia government employees when there is an application from the Malaysian Ministry of Finance.

-• Carrying out Basic Occupational Health (BOH) Programs, especially in the Small and Medium Industry sector.
+Conducting Basic Occupational Health Program (BOH), particularly in the Small and Medium Industries.

-• Conducting Health Screening Programs (MyHess) and organizing First Aid Programs at the workplace for Department staff
+Conducting Health Screening Program (MyHeSS) and organizing Basic Occupational First Aid Programme for DOSH officers.

-• Register and renew Occupational Health Doctor competency certificates under Section 31C and Section 31E Occupational Safety and Health Act 1994.
+Registering Occupational Health Doctors (OHD) and renewing their competency certificates under Section 31C and 31E of the Occupational Safety and Health Act (OSHA) 1994.

-• Plans and holds seminars, courses or dialogues to promote occupational health awareness.
+Planning and organizing seminars, courses, or dialogues to promote occupational health awareness.

-• Providing advisory services to state offices, external agencies, health practitioners, occupational safety and health (OSH) practitioners and the public regarding occupational health issues.
+Providing advisory services to state offices, external agencies, occupational health (OH) practitioners, OSH practitioners and the public regarding health issues related to employment.

 Occupational Health Division Organization Chart